October 2025 No Kings protests: Pre-emptive responses

-In the days leading up to the protests, several administration officials said that protesters were members of Antifa, which Trump had labeled a "domestic terrorist organization" in a September executive order, on par with ISIS.
-(Note: The Independent went on to note that Trump had labeled antifa a "domestic terrorist organization" by executive order, although the legal weight of the order remained unclear since there's no such designation under U.S. law and since, the newspaper described, antifa was a movement and not a specific organization, while Homeland Security Secretary Kristi Noem described it as sophisticated and dangerous as MS-13, Tren de Aragua, ISIS, Hezbollah and Hamas and seeking to destroy America.)
-On October 13, United States Transportation Secretary Sean Duffy said protestors are "part of Antifa".
-Attorney General Pam Bondi attributed "people out there with thousands of signs that all match, pre-bought, pre-put together" to Antifa's high degree of organization, and pledged to "get to the root of Antifa" and "find and charge all of those people who are causing this chaos".
+In the days leading up to the protests, several administration officials said that protesters were members of antifa, which Trump and his administration had labeled a "domestic terrorist organization" on par with ISIS.
+(Note: The Independent noted that Trump had labeled antifa a "domestic terrorist organization" by executive order, although the legal weight of the order remained unclear since there's no such designation under U.S. law and since, the newspaper described, antifa was a movement and not a specific organization, while Homeland Security Secretary Kristi Noem described it as sophisticated and dangerous as MS-13, Tren de Aragua, ISIS, Hezbollah and Hamas and seeking to destroy America.)
+On October 13, United States transportation secretary Sean Duffy said protestors are "part of antifa".
+Attorney General Pam Bondi spoke of "people out there with thousands of signs that all match, pre-bought, pre-put together", which she attributed to antifa's high degree of organization, and pledged to "get to the root of antifa" and "find and charge all of those people who are causing this chaos".
+The Independent wrote that experts and civil right activists had warned that Trump was using the antifa label broadly against any opposition or dissent, and critics warned that his administration defining who is antifa, meaning a terrorist, risked a dangerous escalation against Trump's enemies, including Americans who march in what the government has labeled an antifa event.